JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 </div>

-Note, that in competitive programming it is customary to give variables shorter names than it is typical in industrial programming practice, since the code is to be written just once and need not be supported thereafter.
+Note that in competitive programming it is customary to give variables shorter names than it is typical in industrial programming practice, since the code is to be written just once and not supported thereafter.
 However, these names are usually still mnemonic &mdash; `a` for arrays, `i`, `j`, etc for indices, `r`, and `c` for row and column numbers in tables, `x` and `y` for coordinates, etc.
 It is easier to keep the same names for input data as it is given in the problem statement.
-However, more complex problems require more code to solve and subsequently variable and function names tend to become longer and more self-explanatory.
+However, more complex problems require more code and, subsequently, variable and function names tend to become longer and more self-explanatory.

 ## More tips and tricks